sinch/docs/docs/verification/verification-for-android/verification-android-first-time-setup.md

   }
 ```

-If your application uses all the verification methods it's easiest to add _verification-all_ package.
+If your application uses all the verification methods it's easiest to add the  _verification-all_ package.
 If you intend to use only specific verification types, you may include only their dependencies.
 - verification-sms
 - verification-flashcall
 - verification-callout